realmagicgreen/magicgreen11ty/src/articles/2018-06-04-balsa-surfboards.md

 Surfing is one of the most environment-friendly sports , because of the love to the ocean every surfer keeps.
 But there is also a side of it thats not eco-friendly at all: the equipment.
 Everything is made out of plastic and the boards are mostly out of foam with epoxy, what is not very green.

 {% assign name = '-06' %}
-{% include partials/image.html, name: name, caption: 'Vince Tierny showroom' %}
+{% include 'partials/image.html', name: 'name', caption: 'Vince Tierny showroom' %}

 Vince Tierny changed that.
 Since the early 80s he came from France to Indonesia and more or less stayed here.
 He grew up a manufactory of wooden Surfboards, with some struggling, but he kept on going until now, where they produce up to 150 boards annually.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'Vince Tierny' %}
+{% include 'partials/image.html', name: 'name', caption: 'Vince Tierny' %}

 The wood that is used for the boards is Balsa, also known as [Ocroma Pyramidale](https://en.wikipedia.org/wiki/Ochroma).
 It is like the perfect material for surfboards, because of its low density, that makes it very light, but its powerful strength.